 Which school is teaching these subjects?

-Business Architecture Sandbox for Enterprise, BASE, offers this playground.
+Business Architecture Sandbox for Enterprise (BASE) offers a playground to apply Semantic Technologies and AI to Enterprise.
 BASE facilitates business and IT collaboration and encourages placing the seeds of new technologies in the current business ground.

 1. Rules Collector, US Patent, Yefim (Jeff) Zhuk, https://patentimages.storage.googleapis.com/pdfs/US8051026.pdf